 - Your mailing list contains bad email addresses

-Advice: Verify the mailing list regularly to detect and delete nonexistent and invalid emails.
+Advice: Verify the mailing list regularly to detect and delete nonexistent and invalid emails with the help of email verification services.
 Otherwise, here is the risk for your domain or IP address to be penalized by your email service provider.